hiiamboris/red-wiki/Contributor-Guidelines.md

 The following approach to writing tests should be used:

 1. A separate test file should be used for each functional unit included in your code that you submit.
+2. The test must run successfully on Windows, Linux and OS X.
-2. Tests should be grouped by functionality.
+3. Tests should be grouped by functionality.
-3. Each test should be independent from all other tests.
+4. Each test should be independent from all other tests.
 The results of a test should not be dependent upon the results of any other test.
 (It should be possible to remove any test from a file and the other tests should still all pass).
-4. Each test should have a unique "name" so that it can be quickly found by searching the test file.
+5. Each test should have a unique "name" so that it can be quickly found by searching the test file.
-5. The project coding standards should be followed.
+6. The project coding standards should be followed.
-6. For short tests both the test header and the assert should be written on a single line.
+7. For short tests both the test header and the assert should be written on a single line.
-7. With longer multi-line tests, the assert should be indented from the test header.
+8. With longer multi-line tests, the assert should be indented from the test header.
-8. The following indentation scheme should be used:
+9. The following indentation scheme should be used:
 ```
 Red [ … ]
 #include %<path-to>/quick-test/quick-test.red